akgupta1337/date_calculator/README.md

 # total_Days_cal
-A program to calculate total number of days between any 2 given days, without importing any library.

-This program allows you to enter start and end date in the format (ddmmyyyy), and then prints the total number of days between them.
-The special thing about this is that no library of python was used.
-It's all homegrown logic.
+🚀 Super Excited!
+Just spent 5 intense hours coding and voila, I've successfully crafted a program that calculates the total days between any two dates! 😅
+Nope, didn't take the easy route with datetime library or any fancy tools.
+This is all me, putting my logical skills to the test.
+I've always wanted to see how far I can go, and this was the perfect opportunity! 🌟